DOKG0/DOKG0/README.md

-### Hey there my name is Agustin currently studying at UTEC university trying to be a developer.</p>
+### Hey there, my name is Agustin, currently studying at UTEC university trying to be a developer.</p>

 #### Some techonologies i use: